comicfans/comicfans.github.io/_posts/2023-06-21-migrate-visualstudio-to-cmake.md

 and also more than 5 years job before, so share this shouldn't hurt anybody

-building C++ project can be very complex, especially when the project got larger and larger. my company have such big project, it's windows project, has lots of sub-project, every sub project build a lib, totally 500 sub-projects, more than 60000 C++ source code! since there're intra-dependencies between these sub-projects, we can't just build them with arbitrary order, a build script
+building C++ project can be very complex, especially when the project got larger and larger. my company have such big project, it's windows project, based on visual studio 2010, has lots of sub-project, every sub project build a lib, totally 500 sub-projects, more than 60000 C++ source code! since there're intra-dependencies between these sub-projects, we can't just build them with arbitrary order, a build script